 Mariana Ixchel Moscoso

 Laura Muñoz (she/her) is a theatre artist born and raised in Spain.
 She started her training in childhood as a gymnast, and soon after, as a dancer.
 She graduated from Humboldt State University with a degree on Studies of the Earth, and later studied at the School for New Dance Development at the University of Amsterdam.
 She is also a graduate of The Moving On Center, where she studied Interdisciplinary Arts and Somatic Movement Therapy.
 Some memorable collaborations as a dancer are with choreographers Linda Sievers, Marisa Grande, Bonnie Hossack, and Donald Fleming.

 Caitlin Volz (she/her) currently serves as the Production Manager at Theater Emory at Emory University.
 She has worked in the San Francisco Bay-area at the cutting-edge Marin Theatre Company and the classical California Shakespeare Festival as well as Shakespeare Orange County, Theatre Emory, Prague Shakespeare Festival, Humboldt State University, Chapman University, and California State University, Fullerton in education, stage management, costuming, and general theatre management.
 Recently, she has worked in education and artistic learning in Northern California, Orange County, and Indonesia.
 She has written articles for and worked as an assistant editor for the international Shakespeare Theatre Association’s quarto and two theatre books published by Methuen Drama in London.
-Her educational training is in Psychology and Theatre.
-She is currently obtaining her MFA in Theatre Management from Yale School of Drama.
+Her educational training is in Psychology and Theatre, holding an MFA in Theatre Management from Yale School of Drama.